Chronic obstructive pulmonary disease (COPD) causes damage to the lungs and narrows the airways (bronchi)

 Chronic obstructive pulmonary disease (COPD) causes permanent damage to the lungs and narrows the airways (bronchi).
 This makes breathing difficult once the disease has reached an advanced stage.
 At that point, even everyday activities such as climbing stairs, gardening, or taking a walk can leave you out of breath.

 COPD doesn’t arise overnight.
 Instead, it develops gradually over the course of many years.
 Symptoms like a persistent cough are often initially mistaken for a "normal" smoker's cough or asthma.
 People often first find out that they have COPD when their symptoms get worse.
 By that time, many of them are already over 60.
-COPD treatments aim to stop or at least slow down the progression of the disease.
+There is no cure for COPD.
+The treatments aim to stop or at least slow down the progression of the disease.
 The most important thing to do is quit smoking.
-Medicine can relieve symptoms and prevent shortness of breath.
-Education programs designed for COPD patients can help them cope with the disease.
+Education programs can help to cope with the disease.
+Medicine can relieve the symptoms and prevent shortness of breath.

 The potential capacity of your lungs is very large.
 When relaxed, your body only needs less than a tenth of the amount of air your lungs can handle during strenuous exercise.
 This flexibility is the reason why lung function can gradually worsen over many years without noticeably affecting your day-to-day life.
 Shortness of breath caused by COPD only becomes apparent once the capacity of your lungs has already decreased a lot.
 The typical symptoms of COPD include the following: